nchase/memetica/src/2015-10-11-addiction.md

 Take your ability to reflect and use it to subvert your behavior.
-Use classical conditioning against itself.
-Classical is mostly your environment.
+Use _classical conditioning_ against itself. _Classical_ is mostly your environment.
-To the best of your ability[^7], change your environment if it doesn't suit the behavior you want.
+If you can change your environment, and your environment is toxic, change your environment.

-Use operant conditioning against itself.
+Use _operant conditioning_ against itself.
 Find something greater, psychologically, than the consequence that feeds the behavior.
 Find consequences that you like (e.g. outcomes that you aspire to) and use them to drive your behaviors.

+Human behavior is complicated but seemingly predictable and controllable.
+After we curb our addiction to using human behavior to empty the pockets and minds of other humans, maybe we can start using human behavior to power some of the things we really need on a micro level (e.g. better education at home and in schools) and a macro level (e.g. environmental protection, sustainability).

+Along the path to these goals, we can stop and see ourselves for who we really are as we learn more about how humanity functions.

-You might just become a better person.
+If you put forth the effort to do this, you might just become a better person.
+And maybe you'll help someone else along the way too.

 [^1]: [Festival of Dangerous Ideas 2015 - Marc Lewis: the neuroscientist who believes addiction is not a disease](http://www.theguardian.com/culture/2015/aug/30/marc-lewis-the-neuroscientist-who-believes-addiction-is-not-a-disease)